NoemiBuri/seminar/README.md

 The calculations are perfomed consistent with the formulas shown in section 3.
 ### 4. Plot
 In the final step of the script the mixing triangle is plotted as shown in *Figure 3*.
 To achieve a clear overview, only the calculation of the component A is visualized.
 If you wish you can easily add the visualisation of the other components by adding phb, phc, SPB and SPC to the plot.
+Please be aware that the display of the mixing triangle is not normed.
+Hence the angles are not shown realistically.
 ## apply function
-To apply the function "emma" you can use following code: a = emma(Ax, Ay, Bx, By, Cx, Cy, Px, Py)
+To apply the function "emma" you can use following code:

+a = emma(Ax, Ay, Bx, By, Cx, Cy, Px, Py)

-Therefore, you have to specify yout data.
+Therefore, you have to specify your data.
 For each of the three components a two-dimensional vector is created.
 For the component A you are asked to indicate the elements Ax and Ay of the vector A. The same information for the components B and C is asked.
 This data sets the corners of the mixing triangle.
 Furthermore the data of the investigated sample P for which the mixing calculation is done, needs to be declared.
-In *Figure 1* you can see a visualization of this step of the project.
+In *Figure 1* you can see a visualization of the data you insert at this point.

 ![Screenshot](components.png)